Skip to main content

 Client Types

-KnoxCall supports three types of clients: Best for: Production servers with static IPs Characteristics:
+KnoxCall supports two types of clients: Best for: Production servers with static IPs, office networks, cloud subnets Characteristics:

-• Fixed IP address (e.g., AWS Elastic IP)
+• Fixed IP address or CIDR range (e.g., AWS Elastic IP or VPC subnet)

 • Never changes